-A wonderful little village, full of white houses and traditional marine charm of Northern Spain.
-It looked even more beautiful as we´ve finally spotted the sun after 2 rainy days in Asturias.
+A wonderful little village, full of white houses and this traditional marine charm Northern Spain is famous for.
+It looked even more beautiful as we´ve finally spotted the sun (even though it was for 30 min) after 4 rainy days in Asturias.

 Considered one of the most beautiful villages in Spain, Lastres is another traditional fisherman´s village, which has recently turned into an ultimate touristic destination.
 Don´t miss the views from the Mirador de San Roque, you could even spot the Picos de Europa National Park in the background.
 And keep in mind, Lastres is also all about walking upstairs & downstairs.

 This hidden pearl is located in the bay formed by the estuary of the Sella river.
-Ribadesella has a long promenade, a great place to grab a coffee and breathe in the ocean.
-You could also find several scenic viewpoints and nearby beaches surrounded by steep cliffs.
+Ribadesella has a long promenade – a great place to grab a coffee and breathe in the ocean.
+You could also find several scenic viewpoints.
+Nearby beaches surrounded by steep cliffs reminded me of Iceland.

-Near Ribadesella, there is a very interesting cave – Cuevona of Cuevas del Agua.
+Near Ribadesella, you can find a very peculiar cave – Cuevona of Cuevas del Agua.
 It can be traversed on foot or by car and it provides access to the small town of the same name.